Bi-BitArt/HarvardX-ML-Portfolio/section06_adaboost/Exercise#6.md

 `preds = np.array([np.sign((y_predict_list[:,point] * estimator_weight_list).sum()) for point in range(N)])`

+For each sample:

+1. Collect the predictions from all stumps for that sample.

+2. Give each prediction a weight (λ) according to how good the stump is.

+3. Add up all these weighted predictions.

+np.sign(...) is then applied:

+Positive sum: final prediction = +1

+Negative sum: final prediction = −1

+Summary:
-Make the final ensemble prediction by taking a weighted majority vote (using λ) and applying np.sign.
+The final prediction is a weighted majority vote of all stumps, where stronger stumps (low error, high λ) count more, and weaker stumps count less.

 ---
 ### Sheet5: Testing AdaBoost Implementation